aiidateam/aiida-core/docs/source/tutorial/basic.rst

         return x * y

 will give the desired result when applied to two ``Int`` nodes, but the calculation will not be stored in the provenance graph.
-However, we can use a ``decorator`` provided by AiiDA to automatically make it part of the provenance graph.
+However, we can use a `Python decorator <https://docs.python.org/3/glossary.html#term-decorator>`_ provided by AiiDA to automatically make it part of the provenance graph.
 Start up the AiiDA IPython shell again using ``verdi shell`` and execute the following code snippet:

 .. code-block:: ipython